Jlshaw/LOFAR_Pulses/README.md

 # LOFAR_Pulses

-Scripts and notebooks from my MPhys project
+Scripts and notebooks from my MPhys project used to create a pulse classifier for LOFAR events